swaCreates/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [ x ] What is the purpose of using _sessions_?

+    - Sessions allow for authentication throughout the span of a users browsing experience.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ x ] What does bcrypt do to help us store passwords in a secure manner.

+    - Bycrypt, thankfully hashes and salts every password increasing security of a clients credentials.
+      As developers we would never want to save any password in plain text.

-- [ ] What does bcrypt do to slow down attackers?
+- [ x ] What does bcrypt do to slow down attackers?

+    - Bycrpyt using a time complexity algorithm of some sort, which fends off attackers who would not wish to wait patiently into breaking the hashes.

-- [ ] What are the three parts of the JSON Web Token?
+- [ x ] What are the three parts of the JSON Web Token?

+    1. Header
+    2. Payload
+    3. Secret

 ## Minimum Viable Product